joonrb/interactiveComic/IndividualDocumentation/InjooKang.md

 ## Process
 ### Phase 1: Idea Development
 The design inspiration I had was a collage of different images that delivers eccentric and comical mood.
-Before the first group meeting, I created the following moodboards to illustrate the visual I had in mind.
+Before the first group meeting, I created the following moodboards to illustrate the visual I had in mind to other group members.
 ![moodboard1](InjooKangImages/injookang1.png)
 ![moodboard2](InjooKangImages/injookang2.png)
 ![moodboard3](InjooKangImages/injookang3.png)

+After our first meeting, we decided to create a comic that could guide students' life in NYUAD in terms of time management and balancing.
+We all resonated with the idea that when we first came to college we all felt so confused in deciding what is normal and what is not.
+We wanted to make a comic that could tell people that it is completely okay to deviate from what is perceived as "normal."

 ### Phase 2: Prototype Design

 ![protodesign](InjooKangImages/injookang4.png)

 ### Phase 3: Designing SVG Files